kief/infrastructure-as-code.com/_patterns/core-stack/index.md

 The [Singleton Stack antipattern](singleton-stack.html) is a naive implementation, where each stack instance is defined and managed by its own separate copy of the stack source code.
 This is useful for very simple use cases, particularly when learning something, but it isn't a suitable approach for important infrastructure.

+## Multiple stack instances

-In most cases, a single stack code project can be used to provision and manage multiple stack instances.
+A single stack code project may be used to provision and manage multiple stack instances.
 There are two main patterns for this, which address different use cases.

+The first pattern for reusing a stack project's code is a [template stack](template-stack.html), which aims to ensure consistency across instances.
+The common uses for this are: to provide consistent environments for testing software and other system elements; to test changes to the infrastructure code itself; or to replicate system elements for scaling, geographic available, or resilience.
+There is very little variation between instances of the stack, since the intention is for them to be replicas of the same system elements.

 <figure>
   <img src="images/stack-instances.png" alt="Multiple stack instances can be provisioned from a single stack code project"/>
-  <figcaption>Multiple stack instances can be provisioned from a single stack code project.</figcaption>
+  <figcaption>Figure 4.
+Multiple stack instances can be provisioned from a single stack code project.</figcaption>
 </figure>

-## Multiple stack instances

-The first pattern for reusing a stack project's code is a [template stack](template-stack.html), which aims to ensure consistency across instances.
-The common uses for this are: to provide consistent environments for testing software and other system elements; to test changes to the infrastructure code itself; or to replicate system elements for scaling, geographic available, or resilience.
-There is very little variation between instances of the stack, since the intention is for them to be replicas of the same system elements.

 The second pattern for reusing a stack project's code is a [library stack](library-stack.html), where stack code is reused to create multiple instances which have similar infrastructure elements, but which are used for different purposes.
 For example, code that defines a database cluster may be used to create one stack instance for a product service database, a second instance for a customer service database, and a third instance for a transaction service database.
 Unlike template stacks, two instances of a given library stack may be very different, since they may serve different purposes.